Set:16

 What are the best pivot options for Yordle / Defender / Longshot / Arcanist?

-Yordle / Defender / Longshot / Arcanist is highly flexible with 5 similar compositions available for pivoting.
+Yordle / Defender / Longshot / Arcanist is moderately flexible with 3 pivot options available.
 The best pivot options share key units like Ziggs and Fizz.
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Yordle / Defender / Longshot / Arcanist?